 One of the reasons Monos products have become so popular is their simplicity, with many of their designs being modern takes on timeless classics.
 The team have become renowned for their attention to detail.
 No detail is seen as too small to be important.
 “Understated” is just one term regularly used to complement Monos travel solutions.
 The company source materials of the finest standards from companies of the highest repute when seeking out components for their travel cases.
 When a component has been unavailable, they have even worked with industry specialists to create it in-house.
 Monos have also become well-known for their slogan “good is the enemy of great”.

-Some customers have been pleasantly surprised to see how affordable Monos products are compared to other luxury travel cases.
+Some customers have been pleasantly surprised to see how affordable Monos products are compared to other luxury travel cases and are deemed the best carry-on luggage.
 A big reason for this affordability is the way the company sells products directly to its customers, removing the middleman from the process.
 The materials and factories used by Monos are also chosen by many of the world’s well-known luxury travel brands, but the company passes the savings it makes onto its customers.
 Monos frequently talk about the value of powerful human connections, saying they can dramatically improve the quality of customer relations, living standards and the travel experience.

 Maintaining the highest standards